 IPU urges Motorists to talk to their Pharmacist before Driving on Prescription Medication

-- Call comes in response to new roadside tests checking motorists for prescription drugs.
+Call comes in response to new roadside tests checking motorists for prescription drugs that come into effect today

-27 January 2017: The Irish Pharmacy Union (IPU) is urging motorists to be extremely vigilant when driving and taking prescription medicines, recommending that they talk to their pharmacist to ensure they do not break the law.
-The call comes in response to new roadside tests being introduced in March that will check motorists for commonly prescribed medicines including diazepam (valium) and sleeping tablets.
+12 April 2017: The Irish Pharmacy Union (IPU) is urging motorists to be extremely vigilant when driving and taking prescription medicines, recommending that they talk to their pharmacist to ensure they do not break the law.
+The call comes in response to new roadside tests that come into effect today that will allow Gardaí to check motorists for commonly prescribed medicines including antidepressants and sleeping tablets.